bradenpecora/bsp825-coe332/homework06/README.md

 # Usage

 All pods, deployments, and services should be up and running.
-To test, check to see if the following match:
+To test, check to see if all of the following are running:

 ```bash
 [bradenp@isp02 homework06]$ kubectl get pods --selector username=bradenp